AerialX/Kammy/README.md

 Kammy is a system for loading patches to lv2 (PlayStation 3's Game OS) from a user application, using PSGroove or any other implementation of the exploit that adds the peek/poke syscalls.
-Kammy was inspired by Treeki's Kamek Wii game patching system.
+Kammy was inspired by Treeki's Nintendo Wii game patching system, Kamek.

 **Until an open-source SDK is released, Sony SDK tools must be used to build Kammy.
 This makes the distribution of any Kammy binaries illegal at